Electrical Troubleshooting Lost Outlet Power

 How to Troubleshoot Lost Power to Outlets and Switches

-Application: Troubleshooting No Power to a Living Room and GFCI.
+Application: Troubleshooting Lost Electric Power to a Living Room and GFCI Outlet.

 Skill Level: Advanced – a Licensed Electrical Contractor should be consulted right away.